gleissen/hw1/README.md

 Run
 ---

-After building run the verifier with
+After building, run the verifier with

     $ stack exec horn -- tests/pos/skip.js

 If all went well you should see something like

     horn
     hornConfig {files = ["tests/pos/skip.js"]}